Fertilizing and Watering Beets

 When it comes to watering beets, be pay attention to how well the soil drains.
 Like other root vegetables, beets tend to rot if they sit in soggy soil for extended periods of time.
 On the other hand, they won't grow well if they don't get enough water.
 Because they are a fast growing crop, we recommend adding fertilizer or compost to the soil before planting beets.

 Beets will do well with several moderate watering sessions, as opposed to a single deep soak.
 To check to see if your beets need to be watered, dig down into the soil with your fingers near your beets crop.
-You want the soil at 3" deep to be slightly moist.
-If it's wet, hold off on watering.
-If it's dry, give them a shallow soak.
-If you don't get any rain, a light to moderate watering twice a week is usually enough.
+You want the soil at 3-4 inches deep to be slightly moist, but not wet.
+Squeeze a handful of dirt in your palm.
+You want it to hold together for a few seconds before falling apart.
+If it's wet or soggy and stays in a ball when squeezed, hold off on watering and check the soil again in a couple of days.
+If it's dry and crumbles in your hand without holding together at all, give the beets a moderate soak.
+If you don't get any rain at all, a light to moderate watering twice a week is usually enough.

 When watering, be careful not to wash away the soil around the beets.
 This is especially important if you are growing them in raised rows.
-We find that a simple overhead sprinkler does a good job of getting the ground wet without causing soil erosion.
-Leave it on your beet crop for about 10 minutes or so, and that's usually long enough to give them the water they need.
+We find that a simple oscilating, overhead sprinkler does a good job of getting the ground wet without causing too much soil erosion.
+Leave it on your beet crop for about 10-15 minutes or so, and that's usually long enough to give them the water they need.

 Fertilizing Beets